Blakmoor History, Family Crest & Coats of Arms

 - Origins Available:

 The Anglo-Saxon name Blakmoor comes from when the family resided in the area of Blackmore.
 Early members lived near one of two places named Blakmore, a parish in the diocese of Winchester, and a parish in the diocese of St. Albans.
 The place-name is derived from the Old English words blaec, meaning black, and mor, meaning marsh, and would have been used to name a settlement near a dark marsh.

 The surname Blakmoor was first found in Essex where they had been Lords of the manor of Blachemer from very ancient times.

 Early History of the Blakmoor family

-Another 175 words (12 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blakmoor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blakmoor research.
+Another 87 words (6 lines of text) covering the years 1086, 1654, 1729, 1684 and 1720 are included under the topic Early Blakmoor History in all our PDF Extended History products and printed products wherever possible.

 Blakmoor Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Blakmoor has been recorded under many different variations, including Blakemore, Blackmore, Blackamore, Blackmere and others.

 Early Notables of the Blakmoor family (pre 1700)